 Bringing together your research programme and your customer journey map helps you convey complex information to key stakeholders in a compelling and logical way.
-Our Head of Housing Research, Katy Wilburn, illustrates this with an example of service improvements made as a result of seeing through the eyes of a customer:
+We can illustrate this with an example of service improvements made as a result of seeing through the eyes of a customer:

 23% of customers reported dissatisfaction with the system for allocating repairs appointments.
 Much higher levels of dissatisfaction compared to the other measures, identified appointments as a key area for improvement.

 Further analysis tells us that dissatisfaction is highest for households who work part time, yet this group have no more appointments missed than any other.